 More recently, in 2013, Soren Kaplan, a business consultant and speaker, hired ResultSource to promote his book, Leapfrogging.
-He was told that, in order to hit the Wall Street Journal best-seller list, he would need to order 3,000 books (about \$70k).
-If order to hit the New York Times list, he would need to order 9,000 books.
+He was told that, in order to hit the Wall Street Journal best-seller list, he would need to order 3,000 books (about \$70k), whereas the New York Times list would require an order of 9,000 books.